semente/bak/README.md

 If you don't have the options `default-recipient-self` and `default-key` configured in your `gpg.conf`, using `-r` option will prevent GnuPG from asking you for the recipient key for encryption.
+However, if the option `-k` is not used the default key to sign with is the first key found in the secret keyring.

 #### Other options